 \subsection{Stochastic volatility models}

 We consider here the Heston stochastic volatility model, namely the unique strong solution to the stochastic differential equations~\eqref{eq:SDEHeston} below.
-As is well-known (see~\cite{Ber} for example), there may not be a unique risk-neutral martingale measure for such models.
+As is well-known~\cite{Ber}, there may not be a unique risk-neutral martingale measure for this .
 The following SDEs are therefore understood under one such risk-neutral measure $\mathbb{Q}$.

-where $W_1$ and $W_2$ are independent $\mathbb{Q}$-Brownian motions, $\mu,a,\sigma>0$, $b\in\mathbb{R}$ and $|\rho|<1$.
+where $W_1$ and $W_2$ are independent $\mathbb{Q}$-Brownian motions, $a,\sigma>0$, $\mu, b\in\mathbb{R}$ and $|\rho|<1$.
 The class of equivalent martingale measures $\mathbb{Q}$ can be considered in terms of the Radon-Nikodym derivatives

-The condition $\mu-r=\sqrt{V_t}\left(\rho\gamma_1(t)+\sqrt{1-\rho^2}\gamma_2(t)\right)$ is necessary for an equivalent local martingale measure to exist, and ensures that the discounted stock price is a local martingale.
+The condition $\mu-r=\sqrt{V_t}(\rho\gamma_1(t)+\sqrt{1-\rho^2}\gamma_2(t))$ is necessary for an equivalent local martingale measure to exist, and ensures that the discounted stock price is a local martingale; here $r$ denotes the constant risk-free rate.
 Since $Z$ is a positive local martingale with $Z_0=1$, it is a supermartingale, and a true martingale if and only if $\mathbb{E}(Z_t)=1$.
-For the Heston stochastic volatility model we obtain, for any any real constant $\lambda$,
+For the Heston stochastic volatility model we obtain, for any~$\lambda\in\RR$,